HubSpot can transform your inbound marketing.

 Before you know it, you’re stuck in a yearlong contract paying way more money than you’d prefer.

 There’s a much better way, fortunately.
-The following 5 top HubSpot competitors offer very similar features, and often for a fraction of the cost of HubSpot.
+The following nine better HubSpot competitors offer very similar features, and often for a fraction of the cost of HubSpot.

-The first HubSpot competitor is a free alternative to HubSpot.
-It’s known as EngageBay.
+The first HubSpot competitor is a free alternative to HubSpot: EngageBay.

-Designed as a HubSpot competitor for small businesses and startups, EngageBay offers a full-fledged sales and marketing CRM as well as features like:
+Designed as a HubSpot competitor for small businesses and startups, EngageBay offers a full-fledged sales and marketing CRM platform with features like:

 - Email marketing automation